- Home

 - Living well

-The exercises described below develop your overall balance, and your core muscles, which are the muscles of your torso and pelvis.
+The exercises described below develop your core muscles, which are the muscles of your torso and pelvis.

 Clamshell

-- Lie on your back with knees bent and your feet flat on the floor about hip width apart.
-Place your hands on your lower abdomen and lift your pelvic floor muscles.
+- Lie on your back with your knees bent and your feet flat on the floor about hip width apart.
+Place your hands on your lower tummy (abdomen) and lift your pelvic floor muscles.
 Keep breathing normally.

-- Slowly lower one knee out to the side, without moving the hips.
+- Slowly lower one knee a little bit out to the side, without moving the hips.
+If your hips tilt to one side, you have lowered your knee too far.
 Hold for 15–30 seconds.

-- Return to starting position.
+- Slowly return to the starting position.
 Repeat with the other knee.

 Pelvic tilt